reginrexc/ChatGPT-DialogueMetrics/Computation_Inventory.md

 \end{cases}
 $$

-This is important: **edit_count is partly an export-structure metric and partly an inferred revision metric.**
+This is important: **edit_count is partly an export‑structure metric and partly an inferred revision metric.**

 ---

-# X. BLEU / METEOR / ROUGE
+## X. BLEU / METEOR / ROUGE

 These are calculated only for assistant responses following a previous message.